stackrox/workflow/README.md

 gogen - Runs go generate rooted at the current working directory (or a directory specified as the first killpf - killpf <port> kills a kubectl port-forward running on the passed port, if there is one.
-Note that it ONLY kills kubectl port-forwards, not arbtirary processes. logmein - Opens a browser, logging you in as the same user that `roxcurl` uses. mergekconf - Merges the provided kubeconfig file into the base one used by kubectl. openbranch - Opens the web page corresponding to the currently checked-out branch of the repo you're in. openjira - Opens the web page corresponding to the JIRA ticket for the branch you're on. openpr - Opens the web page corresponding to the Pull Request for the currently checked-out branch of the repo you're in. quickstyle - Runs style targets for all Go/JS files that have changed between the current code and master. roxcurl - Curls StackRox central at the endpoint specified.
-If you roxdebug - Starts dlv debugging session in running pod. roxhelp - Prints the help message for a Rox workflow command. roxkubectx - A `kubectl config current-context` wrapper that is aware of setup names. roxlatestimage - Get the last docker image which is available locally for a given service. roxlatesttag - Get the last docker tag which is locally available. smart-branch - Usage: smart-branch (creates and checks out a new branch with marker commits to allow working on multiple dependend branches)
+Note that it ONLY kills kubectl port-forwards, not arbtirary processes. logmein - Opens a browser, logging you in as the same user that `roxcurl` uses. mergekconf - This command merges the provided kubeconfig file into the base one used by kubectl. openbranch - Opens the web page corresponding to the currently checked-out branch of the repo you're in. openjira - Opens the web page corresponding to the JIRA ticket for the branch you're on. openpr - Opens the web page corresponding to the Pull Request for the currently checked-out branch of the repo you're in. quickstyle - Runs style targets for all Go/JS files that have changed between the current code and master. roxcurl - Curls StackRox central at the endpoint specified.
+If you roxdb - Opens an interactive session to the specified stackrox database, by default attempts to connect to central-db in stackrox namespace. roxdebug - Starts dlv debugging session in running pod. roxhelp - Prints the help message for a Rox workflow command. roxkubectx - [DEPRECATED] Alias for `kubectl config current-context`. roxlatestimage - Get the last docker image which is available locally for a given service. roxlatesttag - Get the last docker tag which is locally available. smart-branch - Usage: smart-branch (creates and checks out a new branch with marker commits to allow working on multiple dependend branches)